Quick guide to using ARCH

 ARCH-Dashboard.png

-Browsing your web archive collections
+Browsing your collections

 ARCH-Collections.png